anaghalalu123/KotlinFoundations-BMICalculator/README.md

 # KotlinFoundations-BMICalculator
-Basic Kotlin programs and Android mini-projects for learning
+Basic Kotlin programs and Android mini-projects for
+A basic BMI Calculator to grasp the basics of kotlin  syntax and conditional statements